Do You Get a 1099 for Crypto? Complete Guide for 2026

 - Crypto.com ✅

-Non-US exchanges (Binance.com, Bybit, OKX) are not required to file 1099-DA.
-But you must still report those transactions yourself.
+Non-US exchanges — Binance.com, Bybit, OKX and others — are not required to file 1099-DA.
+But you still have to report those transactions yourself.
+No exceptions.

 What 1099-DA Reports